UNINETTSigma2/documentation/code_development/guides/pytorch_profiler.md

 (launching-a-pytorch-based-application)=
 ## Launching a PyTorch-based application

 For completeness, we provide an example of a job script that incorporates a PyTorch singularity container.
-The script can be adapted according to the selective computing resources.
+The script can be adapted according to requested computing resources.

 ```bash
 #!/bin/bash -l